Picture the scene:

 THE DRIVER (Kings Cross)

 Reclaimed wooden furniture, leather sofas, and all the trimmings downstairs, up on the roof Kings Cross venue The Driver it’s a thoroughly Mediterranean affair.
-Unvarnished decking, stoneware chairs (and non-stone chair, don’t worry), little tables, literally loads of sunlight, The Driver’s got the lot: with a fish-heavy menu and platters (get the meat one: baby back ribs in spicy Barbecue sauce, chicken goujons, lamb minted koftas, chilli jam and homemade fries – yeah, fuckin’ boy) and a prime location for commuters.
+Unvarnished decking, stoneware chairs (and non-stone chairs, don’t worry), little tables, literally loads of sunlight, The Driver’s got the lot: with a fish-heavy menu and platters (get the meat one: baby back ribs in spicy Barbecue sauce, chicken goujons, lamb minted koftas, chilli jam and homemade fries – yeah, fuckin’ boy) and a prime location for commuters.

 2-4 Wharfdale Rd, Kings Cross, N1 9RY